Saurav6789/Google-Big-Query-Guide/README.md

 ### Loading Data into Bigquery

-1. Navigate to the project on the Navigation Panel.
+1. Navigate to the project on the Navigation Panel under the explorer section.
 Click on "Create Data Set"
   ![image](https://github.com/Saurav6789/Google-Big-Query-Guide/assets/45622711/399d1edf-3de3-452a-99e9-c9749d9905e7)

 2. Create Dataset window will open on the right side